Jevuska/stt2-extension-add-terms/readme.txt

  * First official release!

 == Upgrade Notice ==
+= v1.1.0 =
+This new minor and patch version to fixes a security related bug.
+Upgrade immediately.

 = v1.0.3 =
 This version fixes a security related bug.
 Upgrade immediately.

 = v1.0.2 =
 This version fixes a security related bug.
 Upgrade immediately.

+== Note ==
+Search Excerpt plugin under package of this plugin, a setting available to enable or disable it.